Design Rationale

 5. Generative: prompts and rulesets for creating own arcs, settings, and games.
 Ideally, endless possibilities created with a minimal amount of pages read (this only made it into the DomepieceTV book).

-6. Objective-based: to get main characters all pulling in the same direction, and driving the plot forward.
+6. Objective-based: a single high-reward goal to get main characters all pulling in the same direction, and driving the plot forward.

 7. Character-based: the best part of narrative games is a familiar and actively developing cast of main characters – their dynamics, riffs, themes, storylines, subvertable expectations, recurring bits etc. Longform games must be standard, and squad-building must be prioritized.